WEST HAM UNITED

 Carrick

-Early in the second period Raine got round Gardiner and beat Kingsley for 3-1.
-At the time of this match Sheffield were 7th in the Football League Division One.
+Early in the second half Raine slipped round Gardiner and beat Kingsley for 3–1.
+At the time, Sheffield sat seventh in the First Division—and they played like a top‑flight side in complete command.

 FULHAM